jwmullally/iscsi-target-ramdisk/README.md

 * Disable the pagefile.
 (Without doing this, you may encounter `IRQL_NOT_LESS_OR_EQUAL` STOP codes on network boot).

-  * System -> Advanced System Properties -> Performance -> Pagefile: Disabled
+  * System -> Advanced System Properties -> Performance -> Pagefile: Disabled.

 PXE booting:

-* On the same Windows system, boot the `OpenWrt iSCSI Target` image from USB (or GRUB if installed from Linux).
+* On the same Windows system, boot the `OpenWrt iSCSI Target` image from UEFI, GRUB or USB.

 * On the initiator host, boot using PXE and choose the `iBFT SAN boot` option.
 (Verified to work with BIOS boot, may not work yet with UEFI).